By: Marilyn L. Davis

 So, what are the distortions and how do they show up in our lives?

-1. Overgeneralization creates a false picture of reality by taking one fact or event and making a general rule out of it.
-You then do not bother to verify the truth of your thinking.
+You don’t bother to verify the truth of your thinking.
 From an isolated situation where you were not successful, you create the impression of yourself that you will always fail.
-You will know that you are over-generalizing when you think in absolutes.
-Clue words for over-generalization include:

 - No one